vanshikachaddha/UIDesigner/README.md

 This project aims to rebuild and modernize the Pix2Code architecture, a system that transforms UI screenshots into frontend code.
 We start by faithfully recreating the original 2017 architecture (CNN + LSTM), and then upgrade the model with modern components like Vision Transformers (ViT) and Transformer Decoders

 * Take a screenshot of a mobile/web UI
-* Generate clean DSL → convert to HTML/CSS
+* Generate structured DSL tokens that describe the UI layout
 * Eventually upgrade the model for improved accuracy & generalization

 ### Motivation